amandavisconti/ulyssesulysses.com/README.md

 This is a very early project of mine, attempting to make the text of Ulysses publicly enjoyable/accessible and also play around with annotation and filtering display of annotations to user needs.

 Want to check out a more modern Ulysses digital edition?
 Check out my [InfiniteUlysses.com](http://www.infiniteulysses.com) (active public use 2015-2017, now migrated to static archived form—see the tour or Webrecorder archive to get a feel for when the site was interactive)

+# Notes
+This site is not maintained, and has not been maintained in years.
+Migrating this site from a private webhost to GitHub Pages may break parts of the site dependent on the .shtml file type (uses server side includes).